Cancer Fund for Children Announces Plans to build a Short Break Centre in Co Mayo

 In 2014 Cancer Fund for Children undertook research into the services provided to families throughout Ireland who are coping with the devastating impact of a cancer diagnosis.
 Our research revealed that aside from essential medical care and help from a small number of charities, overall support was scarce and fragmented.

 As a result of these findings, and the fact that demand for therapeutic short breaks at Daisy Lodge, has exceeded available capacity (there are currently 50 families waiting to use the service at any given time) we have announced our plans to open a second facility in Co.
 Mayo Connacht.
-From here we will begin to introduce our community services which will see children, young people and their families receive practical, financial and emotional support.

 We have chosen Connacht because our research and feedback has highlighted an increased level of isolation experienced by families living there.
 In addition, parents and children living in Connacht have the furthest distances to travel to their Dublin treatment hospitals and have very limited access to any community-based specialist support services.

 Find out more about the project by watching this short video.

 Our plans are being backed by the Rory Foundation, the charitable foundation of four time Major Winner Rory McIlroy, who have pledged €1.2m as part of major donor strategy that will help turn our long term vision into a reality.

 Cancer Fund for Children Ireland is now an officially registered charity in Ireland – Registered Charity Number 20142681 and is also recognised by the Irish Revenue Commissioners with CHY number 21682.
 This means we can begin to raise funds in Ireland to make this project a reality.

 The charity in Northern Ireland and the Republic of Ireland are separate legal entities, with a different Board and separate fundraising remit.
 The organisations will share the same Senior Management Team and two joint Board Members so that the learned values and knowledge from our experience in NI can be shared with the new charity.